Call for nominations

 Activities for which the individual professor is cited should not be limited to those in the current year, but preferably should relate to ongoing activities spanning a period of time.

-Nominations, from any member of the University community, must be submitted by February 14, 2020 to the dean of the nominee’s faculty.
+Any member of the university community may nominate candidates.
 The Teaching Personnel Committee of each faculty selects the nominations to be forwarded to the Teaching Award Committee and prepares a brief in support of each selected candidate.

 The winner of the award is chosen by the Teaching Award Committee, composed of: